techyian/ReportViewer.NET/readme.md

 Welcome to ReportViewer.NET, a C#/.NET library which allows you to render SQL Server Reporting Services (SSRS) reports from within a web page.

 The library works by parsing RDL files which you must register, along with DataSources, and the elements and expressions within the RDL file are then transformed into HTML.
+The library has a number of parsers which extract values from expressions which are then used to build up a final expression, before being run through a C# interpreter called DynamicExpresso (https://github.com/dynamicexpresso/DynamicExpresso).

+**Please Note**:

-**Please Note**: This is currently recognised as Alpha state software and is not guaranteed to work with your report.
+1. This is currently recognised as Alpha state software and is not guaranteed to work with your report.
 Although many of the common elements and expressions available via Report Builder have been included in ReportViewer.NET, there will be gaps in functionality and the rendered HTML is not intended to be a clone of that returned by the official Microsoft SSRS Report Web Viewer.

+1. As ReportViewer.NET uses a C# interpreter for expressions, you must ensure that you are not performing any comparisons on non-compatible data types.
+More information in the Help/FAQ section below.

 ReportViewer.NET is currently designed to target .NET 8.